-Dr. Barry Zisholtz took one look at his patient and recognized the problem: high-flow priapism.
+Dr. Barry Zisholtz took one look at his patient and recognized the problem: an ischemic priapism.
 Roderick, a retiree in his late 60s, was in intense pain due to a prolonged erection caused by constant arterial blood flow to the penis.

 The patient explained he had sought help at a men’s clinic after several years of gradual progressing erectile dysfunction (ED).
 As part of the treatment and evaluation, the clinic staff gave Roderick a penile injection to help treat and diagnose his condition.

 A prolonged erection followed.
 “The swelling was awful,” Roderick says, “and the pain was extremely severe.”